OgelGames/vizlib/API.md

 Useful for removing shapes created with `options.infinite = true`.

 **Arguments**
 - `shape` - The shape to be removed.
-Should be an unmodified return value from a drawing function.

 ## Drawing